neopragma/ruby-galaxy/README.md

 **Activity 11:** Prepare initial design for the server environment for the solution.
 CT = 20.

 **Activity 12:** Schedule a meeting with the Infrastructure Engineering Team to present the design for the server environment.
 This has a "finish" dependency on Activity 11.
+CT = 1.

 **Activity 13:** Wait until the meeting with the Infrastructure Engineering Team.
+CT = 80.

 **Activity 14:** Modify the design for the server environment based on feedback from the Infrastructure Engineering Team.
 This has a "finish" dependency on Activity 13.
+CT = 8.

 **Activity 15:** Prepare initial design for the solution database.
+CT = 12.

 **Activity 16:** Schedule a meeting with the Database Team to present the design for the solution database.
 This has a "finish" dependency on Activity 15.
+CT = 1.

+**Activity 17:** Wait until the meeting with the Database Team.
+CT = 80.

-**Activity 17:** Modify the design for the database based on feedback from the Database Team.
-This has a "finish" dependency on Activity 16.
+**Activity 18:** Modify the design for the database based on feedback from the Database Team.
+This has a "finish" dependency on Activity 17.
+CT = 6.

-**Activity 18:** Prepare task-level estimates for all the items in the project plan.
+**Activity 19:** Prepare task-level estimates for all the items in the project plan.
+CT = 35.

-**Activity 19:** Schedule a meeting with the Project Manager to discuss the estimates.
-This has a "finish" dependency on Activity 18.
+**Activity 20:** Schedule a meeting with the Project Manager to discuss the estimates.
+This has a "finish" dependency on Activity 19.
+CT = 1.

-**Activity 20:** Adjust estimates based on feedback from the Project Manager.
+**Activity 21:** Adjust estimates based on feedback from the Project Manager.
 This has a "finish" dependency on activity 19.

 _Good things:_